Theatrical jousting

-Coined in the late 20th century by American stunt performer Kent Shelton, the term theatrical jousting refers to a form of live entertainment in which a medieval jousting tournament is recreated in conjunction with a scripted performance.

-Alternative terms are "jousting reenactment" or "choreographed jousting".
+Theatrical jousting is a form of live entertainment in which a medieval jousting tournament is recreated in conjunction with a scripted performance.
+Alternative terms are jousting reenactment and choreographed jousting.

 The Hanlon-Lees Action Theater is credited with developing the theatrical joust format in 1979; its first appearance was at the New York Renaissance Faire in Tuxedo, New York.

 This type of performance has become very popular at various renaissance fairs by the early 2000s.